-3. First Notice - Civil Assessment
+2. First Notice - Civil Assessment

-The Court's Courtesy Notice includes notice to the defendant that FTA or comply with one of the options listed on the Courtesy Notice may result in civil assessments of up to one hundred dollars (\$100), including, but not limited to filing of a failure to appear with the Department of Motor Vehicles.
+The Court's Courtesy Notice includes notice to the defendant that FTA or comply with one of the options listed on the Courtesy Notice may result in civil assessments of up to one hundred dollars (\$100).
 (Eff.
-1/1/23)
+1/1/23; 7/1/24)

-4. Second Notice - Referral for Debt Collection
+3. Second Notice - Referral for Debt Collection